Going to the Hospital

 WHN TIP – Cell Phones: Some hospitals do not allow cell phones, so it’s important to make a list of numbers from your cell phone before you go.
 If you do bring your phone, don’t forget your charging cord and an external battery pack.

-- Bring a book and/or magazine to read to pass the time
+- A book and/or magazine to read to pass the time

-- Bring a pillow(s) from home (Check with the hospital first.)
+- A pillow(s) from home (Check with the hospital first.)

-- Bring a large towel (or two) for showering.
+- A large towel (or two) for showering.
 Some hospitals only supply small towels.
 Consider bringing dark-colored towels, in case of stains.
 (Check with the hospital first.)

 - Baseball hat for hair, in case it’s a while before you shower.